Demeter: Goddess of Grain, Mother and Nurturer

 Mothers can be destructive when they stop functioning, just as Demeter threatened famine and no new births when she was grieving.
 A Mother with postpartum depression can seriously endanger a young infant if she does not feed the baby regularly and give the child attention, and the baby will be diagnosed with a “failure to thrive.”
 This happens if a Mother withholds emotional and physical contact from a newborn infant.
 Mothers who do not speak or interact enough with younger children can inflict psychological damage, and their children will lag behind other children in their vocabulary and social skills.
 Another damaging behavior of a Demeter Mother can be when she withholds approval from her older teen children as they begin to need to be more independent from their Mothers.
 The depressed Demeter experiences her child’s growing autonomy as an emotional loss for herself, which can cause a young person to have both anger and self-esteem issues.

-When the Nurturing Side Begins to Call
+The Nurturing Side Begins to Call

 It is obvious when a woman is beginning to cultivate her Demeter skills.
 A woman who normally never pays any attention to children is suddenly interested in them.
 She asks questions about pregnancy, about which times certain children achieve what kinds of activities, and wants to know how having a child changed other relationships with their spouses.
 She is imagining what her life will be like if she has a child of her own.
 A Demeter woman is maternal and supportive in all her relationships.
 She is a sensible and dependable person, altruistic, a loyal friend, very outer directed and warm.